StewAlexander-com/NetVendor/TUTORIAL.md

 ---

-## What NetVendor Does
+## What ShadowVendor Does

-NetVendor is a network analysis tool that transforms raw network device outputs (MAC address tables, ARP tables, or simple MAC lists) into structured, actionable intelligence.
+ShadowVendor is a network analysis tool that transforms raw network device outputs (MAC address tables, ARP tables, or simple MAC lists) into structured, actionable intelligence.
 At its core, it:

 1. **Parses** network device outputs from multiple vendors (Cisco, Juniper, HP/Aruba, Extreme, Brocade, etc.)
 2. **Normalizes** MAC addresses to a consistent format (`xx:xx:xx:xx:xx:xx`)